GIScience/ohsome-api/docs/endpoints.rst

 .. http:post :: /elementsFullHistory/(geometryType)

+   Get the full history of OSM data as a GeoJSON feature collection.
+All changes to matching OSM features are included with corresponding ``validFrom`` and ``validTo`` timestamps.
-   Get the full history of OSM data having the given ``geometryType``.
-This endpoint has the same geometry types as the ``/elements`` endpoint.
+   This endpoint supports the same ``geometryType`` options as the ``/elements`` endpoint.

-   :query time: required; can only consist of two ISO-8601 conform timestrings defining an interval; no default value
+   :query time: required; must consist of two ISO-8601 conform timestrings defining a time interval; no default value
-   :query properties: property groups added to each OSM element: ‘tags’ and/or 'metadata’ and/or 'unclipped'; default: empty
+   :query properties: specifies what properties should be included for each feature representing an OSM element: ‘tags’ and/or 'metadata’; multiple values can be delimited by commas; default: empty
-   :query <other>: see above_
+   :query <other>: see above_ (except **format**)

 .. _above: endpoints.html#post--elements-(aggregation)
 .. _time: time.html#time